My Ultimate Round the World Packing List

 - Padlocks for locking way your valuables in hostels (take one with a number combination and one with a key)

 - Carrier bags or soft bags to separate clean and dirty laundry.

-Anything I’ve missed?
+Anything I’ve missed from my round the world packing list?
 Please leave me a comment below and I will consider adding it!